abbasali1994/sphinx-eth-explorer/README.md

 ## Features

-The application connects to wallet on goerli ethereum testnet and displays ETH and DAI balances It also displays all the previous Dai txns occured for that particular address It also runs a infura subscription to listen to any new txns related to DAI token transfer on connected wallet address
+The application connects to wallet on goerli ethereum testnet and displays ETH and DAI balances.

+It also displays all the previous Dai txns occured for that particular address.

+It also runs a infura subscription to listen to any new txns related to DAI token transfer on connected wallet address .